 Participants wrap up the week by spending time with family, friends and caregivers on this Grand Finale day.
-In addition to celebrating each of the wellness dimensions, we use this day to recognize the 16th anniversary of Active Aging Week.

 GET THE WORD OUT

 Participating in the WALK! with Aegis Therapies is a wonderful way to educate patients, staff and the general community on the benefits of incorporating different dimensions of wellness into their daily lives.
 It also presents an opportunity for you to differentiate your facility and services from others in the market.